boomboom0202/Note_tracker/README.md

 # Note_tracker
-To start the network builder project, you need to do the following steps
+To start the Note_tracker project, you need to do the following steps

 Clone the repository using the git clone command
 In the terminal of your IDE, create a virtual environment using the python -m venv env command